 Sparta in Sussex County, New Jersey — The American Northeast (Mid-Atlantic)

 Location.
-41° 1.876′ N, 74° 38.456′ W. Marker is in Sparta, New Jersey, in Sussex County.
-Marker can be reached from the intersection of East Shore Trail (County Route 613) and Winona Parkway, on the left when traveling north.
+41° 1.879′ N, 74° 38.442′ W. Marker is in Sparta, New Jersey, in Sussex County.
+Marker is at the intersection of East Shore Trail and Winona Parkway (County Route 613), on the left when traveling north on East Shore Trail.
 Touch for map.
-Located in a small park on the lakefront.
 Marker is in this post office area: Sparta NJ 07871, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Kroghís (within shouting distance of this marker); Sparta War Memorial (approx. 0.6 miles away); Sparta (approx. 0.8 miles away); Amity School (approx. 3.3 miles away); Old Schoolhouse and Firehouse Museum (approx. 4.2 miles away); The Works of the New Jersey and Pennsylvania Concentrating Company (approx. 4.3 miles away); WTC Artifact #K-0010 (approx. 4.9 miles away); Township of Jefferson Veterans Monument (approx. 4.9 miles away).
+Lake Mohawk Memorial (a few steps from this marker); Krogh’s (within shouting distance of this marker); Princess White Deer (about 400 feet away, measured in a direct line); Sparta War Memorial (approx. 0.6 miles away); Sparta Amity School (approx. 3.4 miles away); Old Schoolhouse and Firehouse Museum (approx. 4.2 miles away); The Works of the New Jersey and Pennsylvania Concentrating Company (approx. 4.3 miles away).
 Touch for a list and map of all markers in Sparta.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on January 1, 2014, by Michael Herrick of Southbury, Connecticut.
-This page has been viewed 419 times since then and 31 times this year.
-Photos: 1, 2, 3, 4, 5, 6. submitted on January 1, 2014, by Michael Herrick of Southbury, Connecticut.
+This page was last revised on April 23, 2019.
+This page originally submitted on April 23, 2019, by Michael Herrick of Southbury, Connecticut.
+This page has been viewed 37 times since then.
+Photos: 1, 2, 3. submitted on April 23, 2019, by Michael Herrick of Southbury, Connecticut.